supasuge/GrizzCTF2024-Official/Crypto/Vigenere_Oh_My/writeup/WRITEUP.md

 4. Once a key length is found, we can begin to refine our brute-force search for our target sequence; which in this case is the flag `GRIZZCTF`

 ###### Kasiski Exmaniation Python Implementation
+Note: The code below has been adjusted for the constraints of this challenge
 ```python
 import string
 from collections import defaultdict